Selling ‘Timeshare – Finance’

 For guidance on activities which are regulated and when you may require authorisation, see our Perimeter Guidance Manual.

-- Entering into a regulated credit agreement as lender.
+- Entering into a regulated credit agreement as a lender.

 - Exercising, or having the right to exercise, the lender's rights and duties under a regulated credit agreement